Progressive Corporation: Products

-Corporate sponsorship
+Corporate sponsorship and naming rights

-Naming rights

 In 1999, Progressive Auto Insurance was the title sponsor of the Super Bowl XXXIII halftime show.

 In January 2008, Jacobs Field in Cleveland, Ohio, home of the Cleveland Guardians, was renamed Progressive Field.
 Progressive signed a 16-year contract for the naming rights, as well as sponsorship rights to become the Official Auto Insurer of the Cleveland Guardians.
 The agreement costs around $3.6 million per year.
 (Mayfield Village, Ohio, where the company is based, is a suburb of Cleveland.)
 Naming rights for Progressive were extended on April 3, 2024 for an additional 12 years until at least 2036, with an option to extend by 5 years to 2041 if the current lease on the ballpark was extended.

 In March 2008, Progressive announced its title sponsorship of the Progressive Insurance Automotive X PRIZE and their funding of the $10 million prize purse.
 The Progressive Automotive X PRIZE is an international competition designed to inspire a new generation of viable, super fuel-efficient vehicles.
 The competition is open to teams from around the world that can design, build, and bring to market 100 MPGe (miles per gallon energy equivalent) vehicles.
 On December 14, 2010, the Gator Bowl Association announced that Progressive Insurance would become the title sponsor for the 2011 Gator Bowl college football bowl game.
 On September 24, 2019, Progressive became the official sponsor of Friday Night SmackDown broadcast on Fox. it will later serve as presenting sponsor for NXT on The CW.

-Starting in 2021, Progressive sponsored Sesame Street on PBS Kids replacing Blue Lizard Australian Sunscreen.
+Starting in 2021, Progressive sponsored Sesame Street on PBS Kids, replacing Blue Lizard Australian Sunscreen.
 In 2025, Progressive sponsored the ‘’Rocket League Championship Series’’ to hold the naming rights for the RLCS 2025 season events, such as the Birmingham Major, Raleigh Major and the World Championship in Lyon-Decines.